-The Replication page groups all master servers with their slaves.
-Masters and their slaves are autodiscovered and a grouping is created, based on the way that the servers are interconnected (known as the replication topology).
-Scans run on a five minute interval, so depending upon the order of discovery, it can take as long as 2 polling intervals to create a complete group.
+The Replication page groups all sources and replicas.
+Sources and replicas are autodiscovered and a grouped, based on the replication topology.
+Scans run on a five minute interval, so it can take as long as 2 polling intervals to create a complete group.